mnmnotmail/website/faq.md

    When you receive an invitation to correspond or a message, you need to know who has control over the sender's stated identity.
    If it's your organization, it's trustworthy.
-   If it's a vendor you buy from, it may not be.
+   If it's a vendor you buy from infrequently, it may not be.
-   If it's a semi-public service that verifies real-life identities, do you trust its verification?
+   If it's a semi-public service that verifies real-life identities, do you have confidence in its verification?

    Furthermore, your home provider in a federated network can accidentally or intentionally cut off your service, and record all of the sites you correspond with,